The Enchanted Watch: Distribution

+French Slavicist Louis Léger translated the tale as La Montre Enchantée ("The Enchanted Watch"), crediting the tale as originally being titled "Hloupy Jenik" in Hraše's 1874 collection Kytice z českých národních pověstí.

 Folklorist Andrew Lang, in the late 19th century, noted the existence in Punjaub, among the Bretons, the Albanians, the Greeks and the Russians, of a tale about a youth that gets a magical ring; the ring is stolen and he retrieves it with the aid of grateful animals he has helped in the past.

 According to professor Yolando Pino Saavedra, the tale type ATU 560 enjoys more popularity in Eastern Europe.

 Wolfram Eberhard reiterated its popularity in Eastern Europe, also citing that it is popular in the Near East, India, Japan and China.

 Greek folklorist Georgios A. Megas stated that the tale type is "widely told in Greece", and reported 72 variants.

-Variants

-French Slavicist Louis Léger collected a nearly identical tale from a Bohemian source, titled La Montre Enchantée ("The Enchanted Watch").

 Asia

-In a Dogri language variant, True Friends, the prince (a Rajkumar) releases a snake from a snake charmer and, in gratitude, the animal takes the prince to its father, Nagaraj, the king of snakes, in Patal lok, the "nether world".
+In a Dogri tale translated to English as True Friends, the prince (a Rajkumar) releases a snake from a snake charmer and, in gratitude, the animal takes the prince to its father, Nagaraj, the king of snakes, in Patal lok, the "nether world".
 The prince asks for the ring on the king's finger, which possesses magical powers.

 In a Kalmuck variant, The Fortunes of Shrikantha, Shrikantha, the son of a Brahmin, saves a mouse, an ape and a little bear from being hurt by children.
 In gratitude, the animals accompany him.
 When the youth is accused of stealing from the king and thrown in the sea in a casket, the animals rescue him and take him to a deserted island.
 The ape finds a "talisman" that grants wishes and gives it to the boy.
 Shrikantha wishes for a great palace.
 When the boy gives the talisman to a caravan's master, the animals work together to retrieve it.